plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ## Updating Etsy categories

-In order to update Etsy categories in plentymarkets, delete your credentials in the **System » System settings » Markets » Etsy » Authentication** menu and add them again.
+In order to update Etsy categories in plentymarkets, delete your credentials in the **Setup » Markets » Etsy » Authentication** menu and add them again.

 #### Updating Etsy categories:

-1. Go to **System » System settings » Markets » Etsy » Authentication**.
+1. Go to **Setup » Markets » Etsy » Authentication**.
 2. Click on **Delete** to delete the credentials.
 3. Click on the globe icon to add new credentials.<br/>
 → You are forwarded to Etsy.